 7. Juan Martin Del Potro: The Gentle Giant

-When Juan Martin Del Potro won his U.S. Open back in 2009, many people thought this was just a beginning.
+When Juan Martin Del Potro won his U.S. Open back in 2009, many people thought this was just the beginning.
 Unfortunately, that is still his only Grand Slam to this day, and it is looking more and more unlikely that he will ever have another breakthrough.

 That is not to say that he is a failure by any means.
 His story is a very inspirational one, coming up through Argentina and showing so much promise early on.
-Injuries have cut a lot of his career short, but he still one of the most beloved players on tour.
+Injuries have cut a lot of his career short, but he is still one of the most beloved players on tour.

 8. Roger Federer: Phenomenon.
 Enthusiasm.
 Philanthropist.